mobarena/MobArenaPlaceholders/README.md

 # Installation
 PlaceholderAPI expansion for MobArena.

+1. Download the latest *dev build* of MobArena from [here](https://github.com/garbagemule/MobArena/actions)
+2. Download the latest release of MobArenaStats from [here](https://github.com/mobarena/MobArenaStats)
-1. Download the latest stable release on the right.
+3. Download the latest release of MobArenaPlaceholders on the right.
-2. Upload the jar to plugins/PlaceholderAPI/expansions
+4. Upload the MobArenaPlaceholders jar to `plugins/PlaceholderAPI/expansions`
-3. Run `/papi reload`
+5. Run `/papi reload`
-4. And that's it!
+6. And that's it!
 Have fun!

 ## Available Placeholders